marisasusanli/vue-blog/README.md

 The starter comes with a Contentful set up command that imports the required content model and adds sample content to your space.

-The command asks you for a [Space ID](https://www.contentful.com/help/find-space-id/), [Content Management API Access Token](https://www.contentful.com/developers/docs/references/content-management-api/), and the [Conetnt Delivery API Access Token](https://www.contentful.com/developers/docs/references/content-delivery-api/).
+The command asks you for a [Space ID](https://www.contentful.com/help/find-space-id/), [Content Management API Access Token](https://www.contentful.com/developers/docs/references/content-management-api/), and the [Content Delivery API Access Token](https://www.contentful.com/developers/docs/references/content-delivery-api/).

 In your terminal, navigate in to the project directory.
 Run the following command to set up the content model.